samkravitz/kravitz.dev/_posts/2025-12-21-memory-layout-in-pokemon.md

 - HP: 255
 - Type 1: Normal

 For fun, we'll also make all of his stats 150.
-I didn't describe where to find the offset for the stats for brevity, but it's the same process as the other attributes.
+I didn't describe where to find the offset of the stats for brevity, but it's the same process as the other attributes.

 | Offset | Value (hex) | Value (Decimal) | Description             |
 |--------|-------------|-----------------|-------------------------|